clarklindev/blender-complete-blender-creator-learn-3D-modelling-for-beginners/README - Section 04-uvmapping.md

 - select propellar controller, then select plane controller (ORDER IMPORTANT) -> then CTRL + P

 ## 66 animating the plane
+- NB: turn off affect only origins - main view -> options (top right) -> transform -> AFFECT ONLY (ORIGINS) -> OFF
 - to prep the scene, you can import another blender files assets (object / collection)
 - menu -> file -> append -> (select from blender file the assets to import)
 - ANIMATION WORKSPACE:
 - move object in starting position, and move Animation dropsheet viewport  to frame 0
+- apply rotation: CTRL + A -> rotation
 - move mouse over 3d viewport and insert (I) -> location + rotation
 - on output properties (right panel) -> set frames per second
+- calculate time that will pass (eg 2 seconds === 50frames) so at 50 frames,

+#### First move the object to final location (Dope sheet in terms of frames)... then the object on the 3d viewport
-- calculate time that will pass (eg 2 seconds === 50frames) so at 50 frames, move the object to destination then add the keyframe (i -> location + rotation)
+- move the object to destination then add the keyframe (i -> location + rotation)
 - pressing space bar repeats the animation
 - on timeline viewport -> set animation end frame (right side)
 - to delete a keyframe, select the keyframe (by the dot) on the animation dope sheet -> delete (del key)